Linux History and Ubuntu

 Linus began writing a new kernel, now known as the Linux kernel, as a one-man show.
 After a few years of development with others this free, open-source, highly portable kernel began to take over the world.
 Better than anything else out there, Linux quickly rose in popularity and became the dominant Unix-like OS.
-Since then, Linus has held tightly to his philosophical and technical control of the Linux kernel, but watched the surrounding OSs begin to grow.
+Since then, more OS have grown around the Linux kernel, but Linus has held tightly to his philosophical and technical control of the kernel.
+The Penguin runs the show now, but in many different forms.

 As the Linux kernel was open-source, it was remixed and edited by plenty of people who had different philosophies.
 Competing OSs grew around the kernel and now there is a thriving ecosystem of open source Linux OSs.
 One of the most notable is Ubuntu.
 Ubuntu is an ancient African word meaning ‘humanity to others’.
 It is often described as reminding us that ‘I am what I am because of who we all are’.

 A group of developers banded together in 2004 and formed a company named Canonical, which is responsible for the Ubuntu operating system.
 They release Ubuntu for free, in addition to providing consulting services for companies which use Ubuntu servers.

 Ubuntu was derived from the Debian family of Unix-like OSs, so under the hood a lot of the OS looks like Debian.
 The primary difference between between Debian and Ubuntu is that Ubuntu is meant to be easy to set up and use for beginners, while Debian is targeted at a more advanced crowd.
 As a result of its ease of use, we will be using Ubuntu in this course.